 What is a Biology Minor?

+To earn a minor in biology, you complete Introductory Biology I and II and an additional 7 credit hours of biology coursework at the 200-level or above (at least one course with a lab component).
 This combination of courses provides you with a solid foundation in the central theories and practices of the life sciences while allowing you to explore a particular area of biology in greater depth.
 From microbiology to mammalogy to mathematical biology, you can tailor your coursework to match your interests and career aspirations.

 Why Minor in Biology?